deanna-stover/coursesCNU/2021/idst270fall2021.md

 ## [Twine Project](https://deanna-stover.github.io/coursesCNU/2021/idst270fall2021/twine)

 You will develop a Twine Game about a social issue related to CNU or college students more broadly.
-We'll learn some basic HTML and CSS for this, but don't worry!
+We'll learn some basic HTML and CSS for this (and maybe even some JavaScript--gasp!), but don't worry!
 It will be fine!
 You'll also write a short essay describing the choices you made in your design as well as the research behind your Twine Game.

 ## [Final Reflection](https://deanna-stover.github.io/coursesCNU/2021/idst270fall2021/reflection)